-- Develop and implement co-marketing strategies for all low-income utility programs under the purview of SB 1208.
-The LIOB recommends the CPUC evaluate the existing program administration structure of the California Lifeline Program, including the scope of services and responsibilities assigned in the existing TPA contract, and identify the best way to incorporate third-party marketing and outreach services within the administrative structure of the California Lifeline Program.
-Recognizing the scope of the existing Lifeline TPA contract focuses largely on eligibility and verification, the CPUC may elect to solicit a third-party entity to perform both eligibility verification and marketing and outreach services in the next competitive procurement for the TPA Universal Lifeline contract, or administer a separate competitive procurement for an independent third-party marketing and outreach administrator. - The CPUC should consider pursuing through an appropriate procedural mechanism to define, establish, and coordinate all aspects of the Lifeline contract marketing, education, and outreach (ME&O), enrollment, verification, program execution, and management.
-The CPUC should consider initiating any required change to the administrative structure of the program to improve oversight and integration of third-party eligibility and verification and ME&O functions within the California Life Program and ensure the proper alignment of these functions with co-marketing, co-enrollment, and program coordination strategies with income qualified energy and water assistance.
+next competitive procurement for the TPA Universal Lifeline contract, or administer a separate competitive procurement for an independent third party marketing and outreach administrator.

-Develop focused marketing and outreach strategies specifically oriented to increasing awareness and participation in low-income utility assistance programs within customer segments considered hardto-reach, tribal areas, undocumented immigrant populations, and other geographic areas where participation is below annual program enrollment goals established by the CPUC.
+- The CPUC should consider pursuing through an appropriate procedural mechanism to define, establish, and coordinate all aspects of the Lifeline contract for marketing, education, and outreach (ME&O), enrollment, verification, program execution, and management.
+The CPUC should consider initiating any required changes to the administrative structure of the program to improve oversight and integration of third-party eligibility and verification and ME&O functions within the California Life Program and ensure the proper alignment of these functions with co-marketing; and co-enrollment, and program coordination strategies with income qualified energy and water assistance programs. - The CPUC should consider working with the IOUs to Ddevelop focused marketing and outreach strategies specifically oriented to increasing awareness and participation in low-income utility assistance programs within customer segments considered hard-to-reach, tribal areas, undocumented immigrant populations, and other geographic areas where participation is below annual program enrollment goals established by the CPUC.

-- The LIOB recommends the State Legislature pursue legislation that requires the Commission to: - Establish systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - O Establish funding mechanisms within each program to support effective co-marketing that results in the equal promoting of each program.
-"Equal" shall be defined as dedicating the same amount of measurable resources to effectively promote each program and attainment of annual program enrollment goals established by the CPUC.
+- The LIOB recommends the State Legislature pursue legislation that requires the Commission-CPUC to: - Establish systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - Establish funding mechanisms within each program to support effective co-marketing that results in the equal promoting of each program.
+"Equal" shall be defined as dedicating the same amount proportion of measurable resources to effectively promote each program and attainment of annual program enrollment goals established by the CPUC.